 To submit a project for review, first familiarize yourself with the committee procedures and the Human Subjects Guide.
 Then fill out and submit a Human Subjects Research Application (see below).
 (Researchers, please note: Some aspects of the committee procedures have recently been revised; see the last three sections of that document in particular.)

-Note that most class projects designed to teach research methods are not considered research, and the SIUC Human Subjects Committee does not review them.
-There are exceptions, however.
-Students and faculty should read Section 7.3 of the Human Subjects Guide for more information.
+Class Projects: Students and faculty should read Section 7.3 of the Human Subjects Guide for more information.
 Plan ahead.
 If a class project has to be reviewed by the committee, the project may be delayed for several weeks before it is finally approved.

-Secretary, Human Subjects Committee
+Program Services Aide, Human Subjects Committee

 Woody Hall C-214